Dealmakers drown in deals in second-quarter M&A frenzy

 While the global deal count suffered a 10% contraction compared to the first quarter, the M&A frenzy has translated into a spike in transactions value, with deals greater than $5 billion up 127% in the second quarter.

-In the United States, telecoms firm AT&T (T.N) merged its content unit WarnerMedia with rival Discovery (DISCA.O) to create a media giant with an enterprise value of about $150 billion, while in Europe two German real estate giants - Vonovia (VNAn.DE) and Deutsche Wohnen (DWNG.DE) - tied the knot in a $34.5 billion merger. ,
+In the United States, telecoms firm AT&T merged its content unit WarnerMedia with rival Discovery to create a media giant with an enterprise value of about $150 billion, while in Europe two German real estate giants - Vonovia and Deutsche Wohnen - tied the knot in a $34.5 billion merger.

-"Corporates have been reset by this crisis and their mantra is now simplification and digitalisation as they strive to become more focused and complement their business model with new technologies," said George Holst, head of the corporate clients group at BNP Paribas (BNPP.PA).
+“Corporates have been reset by this crisis and their mantra is now simplification and digitalisation as they strive to become more focused and complement their business model with new technologies,” said George Holst, head of the corporate clients group at BNP Paribas.

-The telecoms, media and technology (TMT) industry topped the M&A charts with a combination of deals, spin-offs and corporate reorganisations involving the likes of Dell Technologies Inc (DELL.N) and Dutch-listed technology investor Prosus NV (PRX.AS).
+The telecoms, media and technology (TMT) industry topped the M&A charts with a combination of deals, spin-offs and corporate reorganisations involving the likes of Dell Technologies Inc and Dutch-listed technology investor Prosus NV.

 Fearful of falling prey to activist investors, companies across all sectors have taken steps to review their operations and tackle non-performing units.

-"We expect a lot of sell-side activity in the second half of the year as many corporates are thinking about carve-outs right now.
-They feel it is the right time to refocus their businesses and divest non-core assets," said Tariq Hussain, head of European M&A at Jefferies (JEF.N).
+“We expect a lot of sell-side activity in the second half of the year as many corporates are thinking about carve-outs right now.
+They feel it is the right time to refocus their businesses and divest non-core assets,” said Tariq Hussain, head of European M&A at Jefferies.

 But for all its frenzy the second quarter saw a steep decline in SPAC listings as investors grew wary of the asset class and regulators tightened up scrutiny on blank-check companies.